agramfort/mne_pratical_meeg/README.md

  - 15:00 – 17:00 Hands-on 2: Playground and final try out
  - 17:00 – 17:30 Wrap-up / Q&A session

+### Bring your own data

+The last session will be mostly dedicated to adressing participants' requests.
+We encourage you to prepare some EEG/MEG/ECoG/sEEG data you would be interested in processing with MNE.
+If you are coming with colleagues, try to organize small groups with similar interests (1-4 people).

+### Cite

 The code from this tutorial is heavily inspired from this article:

 	Mainak Jas, Eric Larson, Denis Engemann, Jaakko Leppakangas, Samu Taulu, Matti Hamalainen,